 Depending on your Sawyer level, you could get way over your head and that's when accidents occur.
 These two checklists will keep you and those around you safe while performing tree felling and bucking.
-This Page intentionally left blank.

 You've completed your Felling Plan Outline, and your GO/No GO checklist.